-- New Stallholders are requested to apply to for their stall location here.
+- New Stallholders are requested to apply to for a stall

 - Stall applications must be submitted along with a copy of Product and Public Liability Insurance currency certificate and evidence of temporary food premises registration before they can be considered.
 All applications must be received at least 7 days prior to a market, with approval and registration issued to Stallholder before market attendance.

 - Fees must be paid via bank deposit within two business days of the stall application being approved or the site may be re-allocated.
 All stall bookings and fees must be received by the Tuesday proceeding the market.
 A receipt will be issued on the market day upon request.
 Cash payment is only accepted with prior confirmation by the Market Manager.